will-becht/IOS-Chess-App/README.md

 The third and final mode is the "Analysis" mode, which gives users the ability to set up positions on a chess board, and then use the Lichess API to return the best move in the position.

 ### Code Description
+This app represents my first time using Swift as a coding language.
+From this experience, I learned about the importance of maintaining a clean, modular architecture when writing any sort of object-oriented code.
+A major fault of mine in this project was poor planning.
+Without any experience with this language, I did not know what to expect, making it difficult to create a robust design.
+However, over time, the design was able to evolve into something that now has many use cases, and can easily be built upon to provide more useful functionality.

 ### Sample Usage